nbossett/sqLITER/README.md

 The intent is to provide the power of SQLite in a very accessible form that can have a user up and running successfully in minutes.

+All of the source code, documentation, and technical information is here.
+The [sqLITER project homepage](http://sqliter.org) will also grow over time.

 A user manual, more thorough explanations of the design philosophy, and code samples may be found in the docs folder.
 Documentation contributed by [Tim Marsolais](http://www.tmarsolais.com).

 This project grew out of personal needs; I hope that others may find it as useful.
 Many thanks to the SQLite folks for their outstanding work!